cc-ebay/design-grid-overlay/README.md

 ## Installation

-The [Design Grid Overlay](https://chrome.google.com/webstore/detail/design-grid-overlay/kmaadknbpdklpcommafmcboghdlopmbi) is available the Chrome Web store.

-Or install via Git if you wish to contribute.
+Install from source:

-* Clone the git repository to your local machine or download the zip file [ZIP](https://github.com/eBay/Design-Grid-Overlay/archive/master.zip) and unzip the folder.
+* Clone the git repository to your local machine or download the zip file [ZIP](https://github.com/cc-cc-ebay/design-grid-overlay/archive/master.zip) and unzip the folder.
 * After the folder is on your desktop, open Chrome.
 * Once Chrome is open, click the hamburger menu on the far right go to More tools, then click [Extensions](chrome://extensions/).
 * Once there, be sure the "Developer mode" box is checked and then at the top click "Load unpacked extension".